Tech-Codiac2/Online-Food-Ordering-management/README.md

 for admin part username and password is amal and amal you can register as a new customer for that part

+for database create a database named proj and import the sql file in your xampp server